-Born out of the 2010 Year of the Niagara Escarpment, the idea of a bike route on the Escarpment came up as a method to build continued awareness about this fragile ecosystem.
+Born out of the 2010 Year of the Niagara Escarpment, the inspiration to create a bike route on the Escarpment evolved to build continued awareness about this fragile ecosystem.
 Hines, Fred Depies and avid bicyclist Dave Gramling, comprised the initial committee and Hines took the lead.
-The idea behind all NERN projects is to celebrate and bring awareness and appreciation to this amazing resource that essentially defines the Lakeshore region and ties us geologically all the way into Ontario and New York State.
+Through all NERN projects and initiatives, we aim to celebrate and bring awareness and appreciation to this amazing resource that essentially defines the Lakeshore region and ties us geologically all the way north and east into Ontario and New York State.

-Initially, NERN produced 4,000 maps, most of which have been distributed to state parks, county departments, some area visitors’ and convention bureaus, nature centers and other outlets within the escarpment Counties.
-In-kind and financial contributions toward this project came from Trek, Glacierland RC&D, LNRP, and the East Central Wisconsin and Bay-Lake RPCs.
+Initially, NERN produced 4,000 maps, most of which have been distributed to state parks, county offices, some area visitors’ and convention bureaus, nature centers and other outlets within escarpment counties.
+In-kind and financial contributions toward this project came from Trek, Glacierland RC&D, the Lakeshore Natural Resource Partnership, and the East Central Wisconsin and Bay-Lake RPCs.

 Downloadable .pdf versions of the maps are available by clicking the links below:

-It is our hope that a second map in this series will be generated in cooperation with our Canadian partners for Manitoulin Island, which sits between Lake Michigan and Lake Huron.
+We hope to generte a second map in this series in cooperation with our Canadian partners for Manitoulin Island, which sits between Lake Michigan and Lake Huron.